cml87/Spring_JDBC_JPA/README.md

     }
 }
 ```
+The example above uses an in memory H2 database with url `jdbc:h2:mem:mydb`.
+We can use a file based database instead with `jdbc:h2:file:~/Desktop/mydb`, so we can "see" the database in the file system.
+This way we can connect a sql client to the db and examine its state.
+Additional options can be passed as `jdbc:h2:file:~/Desktop/mydb;AUTO_SERVER=TRUE;DB_CLOSE_ON_EXIT=FALSE`.
+- AUTO_SERVER=TRUE: enables the H2 process to additionally access the server accepting incoming connections from a sql client that we attach.
+- DB_CLOSE_ON_EXIT=FALSE: keep the db file after the java application finish, so we can still connect to the db and examine it.

+jdbc:h2://<server>:<9092>/<db-name>

+The database will be created when we get the connection.
+The connection will be created in turn in the exectute() method call explained below, from the jdbc template.

 Another type of data source is `SingleConnectionDataSource`.
 It is a subclass of `DriverManagerDataSource`.
 It will ensure that the same connection is returned when a connection is requested in a application, a singleton.
 Useful when we don't need more than one connection in our application, eg. a Swing desktop application accessing its db.